The Guide

 • Curriculum is built on the IPC and IMYC, with very small group sizes quoted at 1:3 to 1:8 child-to-teacher.

 • Independent parent commentary in English is thin.
-Quotes circulating online are largely school-curated testimonials about a 'family' atmosphere, transitions and personalised attention.
+Quotes circulating publicly are largely school-curated testimonials about a 'family' atmosphere, transitions and personalised attention.
 Treat them as marketing-adjacent.

-• No substantive Reddit, Mumsnet or expat.com signal surfaced.
-The Cairo international-school discussion online is dominated by CAC, Schutz, BISC, MES and DSB, with Kompass mentioned mainly in directory listings.
+• No substantive signal from parents, expat families, or other community voices surfaced.
+The Cairo international-school discussion is dominated by CAC, Schutz, BISC, MES and DSB, with Kompass mentioned mainly in directory listings.

 • Demographic mix is reported as roughly 40% Egyptian and 60% expat or mixed families, including embassy households, which fits the trilingual positioning.